ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 [Ryan De Gruyter](/autor/Ryan-De-Gruyter) was our teacher for today.
 He quickly introduced us to Angular, a platform that is designed to easily create browser applications built by Google.
-The first version of Angular was AngularJS
+The first version of Angular was AngularJS.
 It was very popular and used by many companies.
 Google decided to update Angular and created Angular 2 which was not welcomed by the industry at that time because it removed all the AngularJS concepts.